qgis/QGIS-Documentation/docs/user_manual/processing/console.rst

 Or you could use ``runAndLoadResults()`` instead of ``run()`` to load them immediately.

-If you want to open an algorithm dialog from console you can use the ``createAlgorithmDialog``.
+If you want to open an algorithm dialog from the console you can use the ``createAlgorithmDialog`` method.
 The only mandatory parameter is the algorithm name but you can also define the dictionary of parameters so that the dialog will be filled automatically:

 ::